Configure Azure Cloud

 CLI setup

-To set up Azure Cloud in the CLI, open your terminal.
-While logged in to strongDM, use the following command:
+If you prefer to set up your resource using the CLI instead of the Admin UI, open your terminal.
+While logged in to StrongDM, use the following command:

 sdm admin clouds add azure